Luca96/dark-autoencoders/README.md

 We use auto-encoders in an anomaly detection setting to search for SUEP (_soft unclustered energy patterns_) and SVJ (_semi-visible jets_) signals in a background of QCD events.

-In our [paper](https://arxiv.org/abs/2306.12955) we propose a family of __Conditional Dual Auto-Encoders__ (CoDAEs) models that can learn multiple anomaly detection scores from raw images of particle collisions.
+In our journal [paper](https://iopscience.iop.org/article/10.1088/2632-2153/ad652b) we propose a family of __Conditional Dual Auto-Encoders__ (CoDAEs) models that can learn multiple anomaly detection scores from raw images of particle collisions.
 ![codae-arch](src/codae_arch.jpg)
 * There are _two encodes_: one with high capacity ($f_R$) to capture details in its large bottleneck, $Z$, and a smaller